guildai/guild.ai/pages/docs/runs.md

 confirm the operation.
 You must type ``y`` and then press `ENTER` to confirm.

-Deleted runs can be recovered!
+Deleted runs can be recovered using the [runs restore](cmd:runs-restore) command.
 Refer to [Recover deleted runs](#recover-deleted-runs) below for details.

-Runs may be specified using any valid runs specification.

 ## Recover deleted runs